Firefighters battle flames at Kansas City industrial park

-KANSAS CITY, MO (KCTV) -- The Kansas City Fire Department battled a flames Tuesday morning at an industrial park.
+KANSAS CITY, Missouri (KCTV) -- The Kansas City Fire Department battled a flames Tuesday morning at an industrial park.

 The fire broke out in the middle of the building at 1:16 a.m.
 Tuesday at Leeds Industrial Leasing at 6817 Stadium Dr.